tushar20008/Operating-System/README.md

 # Operating-System
-Assignments regarding Multi-threading, Mutex and Semaphore
+Design and Use of Multithreading, Mutex and Semaphore

+Program Requirements:
+- Complete and correct design and implementation of
+   thread management
+   mutual exclusion
+   thread synchronization
+- No deadlock and busy waiting